wernerjoss/wp-caldav2ics/readme.txt

 Make sure the URL is not an IP Address in the 192.168.xx Range (or other Local Network) as this is not accepted by the URL Validation function.
 Rather add this Address to your /etc/hosts File and associate it with a host Name.

+= Upon Submit of Server URL and Credentials in the Backend, I get an Error Message stating my Server's response is invalid and cannot be parsed

+This means exactly what is stated: Unfortunately, it turns out that CalDav Servers often vary significantly in the Structure of their response.
+Currently supported are the following Servers:
+- Baikal/Sabre.io
+- Synology Nas
+- mailbox.org/OX
+So, if you run into this issue, you can:
+- Open an Issue on the support Page: https://wordpress.org/support/plugin/wp-caldav2ics providing the contents of the Logfile and hope for getting it fixed (which usually means providing access to such a brand of Server you are using) or
+- fix it yourself following the famous Motto 'use the source, Luke' :) - in that case, patches are welcome !

 == Screenshots ==

 1. Plugin Admin Page